HarshPanchal18/DevOps/kafka/README.md

 - **Tasks:**
   Units of work assigned to connectors, responsible for processing subsets of data.
 Multiple tasks can run in parallel for scalability.

   Tasks themselves have no state stored within them.
-Rather a task’s state is stored in special topics in Kafka, config.storage.topic and status.storage.topic, and managed by the associated connector.
+Rather a task’s state is stored in special topics in Kafka, `config.storage.topic` and `status.storage.topic`, and managed by the associated connector.
 Tasks may be started, stopped, or restarted at any time to provide a resilient and scalable data pipeline.

   ![Tasks](https://docs.confluent.io/platform/current/_images/data-model-simple.png "Tasks")

 - **Task rebalancing:**
   When a connector is first submitted to the cluster, the workers rebalance the full set of connectors in the cluster and their tasks so that each worker has approximately the same amount of work.

-  This rebalancing procedure is also used when connectors increase or decrease the number of tasks they require, or when a connector’s configuration is changed.
+  This rebalancing procedure is also used when connectors increase or decrease the number of tasks they require, or when a `connector’s configuration` is changed.
 When a worker fails, tasks are rebalanced across the active workers.

   When a task fails, no rebalance is triggered, as a task failure is considered an exceptional case.
 As such, failed tasks are not restarted by the framework and should be restarted using the REST API.